|COOKIES: By using this website you agree that we can place Google Analytics Cookies on your device for performance monitoring.|

 Thursday 23 October 2014, 16:00-17:00

-Professor Steven D Glaser, University of California at Berkeley.
+Professor Steven D Glaser, TUM distinguished Affiliated Professor, University of California at Berkeley.

 Thursday 30 October 2014, 16:00-17:30

-Concurrent computational multiscale modeling of granular materials: overlap coupling, micromorphic theory, stress and strain measures
+Concurrent multiscale computational modeling of granular materials mechanics: overlap coupling, micromorphic theory, stress and strain measures

 Richard A. Regueiro, Associate Professor, Department of Civil, Environmental and Architectural Engineering, University of Colorado at Boulder, USA.